From LTL to COCOA without Detours: Translating LDL into COCOA

+The definition of nondeterministic floating automata (\NFA) is derived from that of $\text{\DFAs}$ in the standard way, using a transition relation $\delta \subseteq Q \x \Sigma \x Q$ instead of a transition function.

-Observe that we can always remove transient states and transitions from a DFW $\mc F$ without changing its language. \ak{justify} Therefore, a DFW can also be viewed as a collection of disconnected maximal SCCs.
+Observe that we can always remove transient states and transitions (those that do not belong to any SCC) from a floating automaton without changing its language.
+Thus, a floating automaton can be viewed as a collection of disjoint maximal SCCs.